Between buildings and free factor complexes: A Cohen-Macaulay complex for Out(RAAGs): Closing comments and open questions

 \paragraph{BN-pairs} The existence of a ``Weyl group'' $\AutO(\Gamma)$ as described in \cref{section rank via Coxeter groups} suggests that one might be able to transfer additional notions from the theory of groups with BN-pair to automorphism groups of RAAGs.
-It does e.g. seem reasonable to define a ``Borel-subgroup'' by taking the intersection of all standard parabolic subgroups or to use the Weyl group to define apartments in $\CC{O}{\mcP(O)}$.
+It does for instance seem reasonable to define a ``Borel-subgroup'' by taking the intersection of all standard parabolic subgroups or to use the Weyl group to define apartments in $\RAAGcomplex$.
 For this, it might be helpful to use the \emph{standard representation} $\Out{\AG}\to \GL{|V(\Gamma)|}{\mathbb{Z}}$ induced by the abelianisation.
-The question that has yet to be clarified is to which extent this point of view might be fruitful for studying automorphism groups of RAAGs; one should keep in mind that all this can also be done for $O=\Out{F_n}$ which is far away from having a BN-pair.
+The question that has yet to be clarified is to what extent this point of view might be fruitful for studying automorphism groups of RAAGs; one should keep in mind that all this can also be done for $O=\Out{F_n}$ which is far away from having a BN-pair.

 \paragraph{Boundary structures} Both buildings and free factor complexes can be seen as boundary structures of classifying spaces --- in the first case, this is due to Borel--Serre who constructed a bordification of symmetric spaces whose boundary can be described by rational Tits buildings \cite{BS:Cornersarithmeticgroups}; in the second case, it was shown in \cite{BG:Homotopytypecomplex} that the free factor complex can be seen as a subspace of the simplicial boundary of Culler--Vogtmann Outer space.
-In the RAAG-setting, one may ask whether a similar statement holds and $\CC{O}{\mcP(O)}$ can be seen as a boundary structure of the RAAG Outer space defined in \cite{CSV:Outerspaceuntwisted} or a similar space.
+In the RAAG-setting, one may ask whether a similar statement holds and $\RAAGcomplex$ can be seen as a boundary structure of the RAAG Outer space defined in \cite{BCV:OuterspaceRAAGs}, \cite{CSV:Outerspaceuntwisted} or a similar space.
+However, without further changes, this will not work for arbitrary $O$.
+In particular, if $O$ does not contain any transvection, the complex $\RAAGcomplex$ is trivial, while this need not be the case for the RAAG Outer space and its boundary.
+This for example occurs for RAAGs defined by \emph{focused graphs} that appear in the work of Bregman--Fullarton \cite{BF:Infinitegroupsacting}, if the standard ordering on the graph $\Gamma$ is trivial.
+In that case, $\Outo$ is a semi-direct product of a free abelian group generated by partial conjugations and the (finite) group of inversions.